cetoh/CivilizaSim/README.md

 ## Future Plans
 I intend to eventually implement more complicated game mechanics such as scoring based off population, possibly buildings and resources as well.
 For example during produce you could potentially see a Civ also growing in population but during an a successful attack some Civilians are carried off into exile into the new Civilization that wins.

+## v1.0.0
+* This version has a basic game with only the 5 actions in the table and the basic scoring mentioned.

 ## v1.0.1
 * Implemented Naming of Persons
 * Implemented Growing of civilization population